-The survey instrument consisted of four parts.
-In the first part, information about village level infrastructure was collected.
-This consisted of distance from various infrastructure facilities such as roads, railways, telephone, post office, regional rural bank, animal feed shop among others.
-Table 1 shows that contract and non-contract growers are different with respect to access to infrastructure.
+Table 1 contains information about village infrastructure measured by distance to various facilities such as urban centres, railways, regional rural bank, animal feed shop among others.
+It shows that contract and non-contract growers are different with respect to access to infrastructure.
 The big difference lies in the better access of non-contract growers to credit facilities whether it is the cooperative credit society or the regional rural bank or the primary dairy cooperative society.